Mailto: Examples

 Only the initial header should be prepended with a question mark.
 All subsequent headers require an ampersand.
-If this convention is not followed, the scheme will not properly copy over the headers to the email client.
+If this convention is not followed, mail clients will not properly copy over the headers to the new email.

 Security and privacy

 A number of security issues are mentioned in RFC 6068, one of them being robotic address harvesting.
 Mailto constructs are locatable within HTML pages by automated means which typically include the use of DOM constructs or regular expressions.
 Addresses harvested by such means are liable to be added to spammers' mass-mailing lists and thus to receive large amounts of unwanted mail.

 While methods exist to "harden" mailto links against harvesting—address munging and JavaScript-based address obfuscation among them—these protections can be circumvented by sufficiently sophisticated harvesting robots.
 Other techniques, like walling the address behind a CAPTCHA or similar "humanity check", provide security on par with that available for other contact methods, most notably web forms, which experience similar challenges with preventing spam.